-The Story of Reading Gallery explores our town's long history from its origins in the 6th century right up to the present day.
-The first part of the gallery highlights the town’s history before Reading Abbey was established by King Henry I in 1121, and then focuses on the history of the abbey leading up to its closure in 1539.
+The Story of Reading Gallery explores our town's long history since its origins in the 6th century, including the foundation of Reading Abbey by King Henry I in 1121, and the history of the abbey leading up to its closure in 1539.
 The story then continues with the English Civil War and the development of Victorian industries and the changing face of modern Reading.

-The gallery is the starting point for visitors to explore the Abbey Quarter and from June 2018 you will also be able to discover a network of outdoor interpretation panels across Reading's most historic area.
-You can see many important buildings and monuments that form part of the Story of Reading.
+The gallery is the starting point for visitors to explore the Abbey Quarter.
+A network of outdoor interpretation panels reveal over 900 years of history and you can see many important buildings and monuments that form part of the Story of Reading.

-This gallery also houses our community case for small-scale temporary displays from our collections or objects loaned by local groups.
+This gallery also houses our 'Show and Tell' community case for small-scale temporary displays from our collections or objects loaned by local groups.
 Please see our Museum Projects page if you belong to a group which would be interested in using the case.